IIT-PAVIS/LfD/README.md

 ## Running the demo
 You can run the demo by executing the following steps inside the LfD root directory.
-The demo will plot Ground-Truth and estimated ellipses on the input images, as well as a 3D visualisation of the scene, including camera poses and Ground-Truth and estimated ellipsoids.
-Plots will be displayed as well as saved in the Output directory.
+The demo will plot Ground-Truth and estimated ellipses on the input images, as well as a 3D visualisation of the scene.
+The 3D visualisation includes camera poses and Ground-Truth and estimated ellipsoids.
+Plots will be both displayed and saved in the **Output** directory.
 ```
 conda activate LfD